ylu428/STORM-data-analysis/README.md

 ### Step 1:
 - Read raw STORM data from NanoImager (Unprocessed tif image files and SMLs.csv).
-- Utilize the user interface to select and read TIF files for all fields within a single sample.
+- Utilize the user interface to select and read **tif files** for all fields within a single sample.
 - A folder containing "SMLs.csv" and single-frame images for each field will be created/saved.
 - For each field of view (FOV), three single-frame images will be extracted from the raw image.
 They are:
   - first_frame_GFP=3: Taken from frame #3, used for locating GFPs and NPs in subsequent steps.